What's a customer advocate and what do they do?

 the bank, but not on you, so if you're still not happy, you can lodge a

-dispute with FOS.
+dispute with AFCA.
 (Or you can bypass the customer advocate altogether and

-go straight to FOS).
-If the FOS determination leaves you cursing under your
+go straight to AFCA).
+If the AFCA determination leaves you cursing under your

 breath, it's time to lawyer up and take legal action – but that will cost